Valmet: Valmet 2013–

 At the end of June 2020, Neles was separated from Metso.
 The State of Finland sold its share of 15 per cent to Valmet.
 In mid-July, the Swedish company Alfa Laval made an offer to buy Neles.
 Also Valmet started buying Neles stock.
 By the autumn, Valmet owned nearly 30 per cent of the stock.
 Alfa Laval only received the support of a third of Neles owners for its takeover bid, and withdrew from the competition in November.
+In July 2021, Valmet and Neles agreed to merge.
+Neles owners obtained 18.8 per cent of the merging company.
+The companies' synergies were described as substantial at the time of the transaction.
+Neles was expected to contribute to Valmet's automation systems sales, with its products also intended for the paper industry.
+Neles merged into Valmet in April 2022, becoming Valmet's fifth business line, Flow Control.
+After the merger, the company had 17,000 employees, 3,000 of whom came from Neles.